abhishekmishra/mopgrid/README.md

 1. Metadata: Program name, generation date etc.
 1. Cell Types: This is a space separated sequence of numbers.
 All possible values at a grid can be listed here for e.g. "0 1 2" - OR this can also be a range of values [0-2].
 1. Agents: Names of agents which are present in the map.
 Agent names are alphanumeric to distinguish from cell values. for e.g. "A B C"
-1. Grid/space Dimensions: Space separated list of dimension size. for e.g. "10 20" - which is a 10x20 grid
+1. Grid/space Dimensions [X Y]: Space separated list of dimension size. for e.g. "10 20" - which is a 10x20 grid
 1. Grid state: Multiple lines of space separated values.
 Each line being a row (y-dimension) and values in line being the cells in columns (x-dimension).
 1. Simulator state: Simulator can dump state at any time in this section to allow it to resume from this point.